Tour Down Under - BreakAway From Gas

 In the UK, several arts institutions have dumped fossil fuel sponsors, including the Tate, Royal Shakespeare Company, the National Theatre and National Galleries Scotland.
 The Edinburgh Science Festival has also imposed a blanket ban on sponsorship deals with fossil fuel companies.

-In Western Australia, there is growing public pressure for Fringe World to end its sponsorship with Woodside and for the Perth Festival to dump Chevron.
 The global arguments against fossil fuel company sponsorship of sporting events are well underway.
 An industry that is inflicting havoc on the health of the planet has no place in sports.

 As an event that prides itself on its sustainability initiatives and green credentials, the Tour Down Under could be a leader in dumping fossil fuel sponsors in favour of partners who align with the event’s stated values.
 This would set a precedent for other sporting events around the world.
 With a growing number of Australian businesses leading the way in their commitment to environmental sustainability, there is no shortage of potential alternative sponsors for this prestigious event.